Skip to content

 Door to Needle Time

 During an ischemic stroke, 1.9 million neurons are lost each minute there is no flow to the brain so quick treatment equates to improved outcomes.
-Intravenous Alteplase (clot buster drug) administered within 30 minutes of arrival to the Emergency Department is the goal, this is referred to as the “door to needle” time.
+Intravenous Thrombolytic medications (clot buster drugs) administered within 30 minutes of arrival to the Emergency Department is the goal, this is referred to as the “door to needle” time.

 Thrombolytic Use Percentage

-Percentage of Ischemic Stroke Patients who receive intravenous thrombolytics.
+Percentage of all Acute Ischemic Stroke Patients who receive intravenous thrombolytics, regardless of meeting inclusion criteria for thrombolytic medication.

 Thrombolytic Complication Rate

-Percentage of Patients who receive intravenous Alteplase and experience a post administration complication, such as a hemorrhage.
+Percentage of patients who receive intravenous Thrombolytic medication and experience a post administration complication, such as a hemorrhage.

 Mechanical Thrombectomy Utilization Rate

-Percentage of Acute Stroke Patients with large vessels occlusions who receive endovascular therapy with a successful mechanical thrombectomy.
+Percentage of all Acute Ischemic Stroke Patients with large vessels occlusions who receive endovascular therapy with a successful mechanical thrombectomy, regarless of meeting inclusion criteria.

 Stroke Mortality Rate